unreal4u/telegram-api/README.md

 ### Contact the author

 I actually don't use Telegram.
-Nah, kidding, you can contact me at [t.me/unreal4u](https://telegram.me/unreal4u).
+Nah, kidding, I created a group where you can contact me at [https://t.me/PHPBotAPI](https://t.me/PHPBotAPI).
 Another great way to help is to simply [create an issue](https://github.com/unreal4u/telegram-api/issues) or a [pull request](https://github.com/unreal4u/telegram-api/pulls)!